Dining room: Contemporary usage

 A typical North American dining room will contain a table with chairs arranged along the sides and ends of the table, as well as other pieces of furniture such as sideboards and china cabinets, as space permits.
-Often tables in modern dining rooms will have a removable leaf to allow for the larger number of people present on those special occasions without taking up extra space when not in use.
-Although the "typical" family dining experience is at a wooden table or some sort of kitchen area, some choose to make their dining rooms more comfortable by using couches or comfortable chairs.
+Tables in modern dining rooms will often have a removable leaf to allow for the larger number of people present on those special occasions without taking up extra space when not in use.
+Although the "typical" family dining experience is at a wooden table or some sort of kitchen area, some choose to make their dining rooms more comfortable by using couches or cushioned chairs.

 In modern American and Canadian homes, the dining room is typically adjacent to the living room, being increasingly used only for formal dining with guests or on special occasions.
-For informal daily meals, most medium size houses and larger will have a space adjacent to the kitchen where table and chairs can be placed, larger spaces are often known as a dinette while a smaller one is called a breakfast nook.
-Smaller houses and condos may have a breakfast bar instead, often of a different height than the regular kitchen counter (either raised for stools or lowered for chairs).
+For informal daily meals, most medium size houses and larger will have a space adjacent to the kitchen where a table and chairs can be placed.
+Larger spaces are often known as a dinette while a smaller one is called a breakfast nook.
+Smaller houses and condos may have a breakfast bar instead, typically of a different height than the regular kitchen counter (either raised for stools or lowered for chairs).
 If a home lacks a dinette, breakfast nook, or breakfast bar, then the kitchen or family room will be used for day-to-day eating.

 In Britain, many families would traditionally use the dining room only on Sundays, eating other meals in the kitchen.

 In Australia, the use of a dining room is still prevalent, yet not an essential part of modern home design.
 For most, it is considered a space to be used during formal occasions or celebrations.
-Smaller homes, akin to the USA and Canada, use a breakfast bar or table placed within the confines of a kitchen or living space for meals.
+Smaller homes may use a breakfast bar or table placed within a kitchen or living space for meals.